andrei512/APTableController/Article.md

 @property (nonatomic, weak) UITableView *tableView;
 @property (nonatomic, strong) NSIndexPath *indexPath;

 ...

 @end

 ```

 ## Table Controller

-The Controller implements both UITableViewDataSource and UITableViewDelegate protocols and uses section/cell view models to implement them.
+The Controller implements both UITableViewDataSource and UITableViewDelegate protocols and uses section/cell view models to populate the table view.
-The controller alse has an interface for applying changes to the current models.
 A controller is responsible for creating, reusing and loading the table cell views.
+The controller also has an interface for applying changes to the current models.

 ```objc

 ```

 ## Data normalization

 Data normalization is a hack I use when writing components that use a complex data source.
 It's a convention based on the expected input of a method.
-For example - (void)reloadWithData:(id)data expects to receive a list of section view models to be shown in a table view.
+For example the table controller method - (void)reloadWithData:(id)data expects to receive a list of section view models to be shown in a table view.
 Every section has a list of cell view models.

-The main ideea is that for partial inputs we can reproduce a "correct" input:
+The trick is that by providing partial inputs we can reproduce a "complete" input:

 * If only one section view model is given we can create a list with that one
-* For a list of cell view models we can create a section view model and use the previous logic
+* For a list of cell view models we can create a section view model and use the previous logic to complete
 * If a single cell view model is given then we could create a list with that one
 * One could also create a section or cell view model with the information stored in a hash using
 ```objc
 + (instancetype)cellModelWithHash:(NSDictionary *)hash;
 ```